sarathsp06/urlhawk/README.md

 2. Fetches HTTP GET responses from those URLs concurrently
 3. Writes the results to a CSV file

-The core challenge is implementing the `FetchResults` function that accepts an array of URLs and returns HTTP GET request responses with optimal performance.
+The core challenge is implementing the `FetchResults` function that accepts an array of URLs and returns HTTP GET request responses.

 ## Requirements